PA1B Accurate 43 dB Step Attenuator with steps of 1 dB

 For WSPR with low power, I advise to use an attenuation of 10 dB or 20 dB.
 An Attenuation of 3 dB is too small with WSPR.
 With 3 dB you will not notice any difference.

-Because WSPR transmits for 2 minutes, I advise to use a a derating of 25%.
+Because WSPR transmits for 2 minutes, I advise not to use more input power, than the nominal power of the first section that is in use.

 Tip: Switch ON the sections of 1 dB, 2 dB and 7 dB to get an attenuation of 10 dB.